kserve/modelmesh/README.md

 ## Get Started

-To get started with the ModelMesh framework, check out [this overview](/docs/overview.md).
+To learn more about and get started with the ModelMesh framework, check out [the documentation](/docs).

 ## Developer guide